The interplay between bulk flow and boundary conditions on the distribution of micro-swimmers in channel flow: Results

 Supposing there is an initial, uniform distribution over the entire phase plane $\theta\times y\in [0,2\pi)\times [-1,1]$, the { accumulation index, $A_I$, is defined as

 where $I_W(\theta,\theta+\delta\theta)$ is the total number of swimmers that interact with the bottom wall at $y=-1$ with orientations ranging in $[\theta, \theta+\delta\theta]$ (see schematic in figure \ref{AccumSchematic}), and $N$ is the total number of swimmers. } The accumulation indices for orientations of incidence captured in figure \ref{AccumPdfNu0pt04} correspond to the velocity ratio $\nu=0.04$.
-We find that the distributions for various elongations {($\beta=0,0.5,0.99)$} follow the same trends despite a difference in scaling.
 For a fixed centreline flow velocity, the increased accumulation index for $\nu=0.1$ results from the increased swimming velocity $V_s$ enabling swimmers to traverse larger vertical distances prior to shear-induced reorientation.
 This, in turn, allows larger proportions of swimmers in an initially uniformly distributed domain to interact with the walls.

 Further points of interest include the orientation $\theta_{peak}$ at which maximal wall interactions occur.
 In the accumulation index {(figure \ref{AccInd}d)} there is a shift in the peak interaction orientation $\theta_{peak}$ from $\theta_{peak}\approx 3\pi/2$ to $\theta_{peak}\approx\pi$, with cell elongation.
 We find similar shape-based shifts in peak wall-interaction orientation with the absorbing boundary condition in figure \ref{AccIndex_Matching_PerfAbsorbing}.